timdellinger/uploading-to-MapMyRun/README.md

 recall that selenium requires a webdriver (such as gecko for firefox), which needs to be downloaded, unzipped, and put into /usr/local/bin/

+buttons were identified using the xPath Finder add-on for Firefox